 After two days in a row exploring our national monuments with many miles of driving, we kept the Thursday before leaving for Flagstaff ‘local.’
 We used the day as a low-key rest day, but one with visits to the surrounding villages and their historic sites.

 Our first stop was to the town of Capitan.
-After a few years of reading Hot Foot Teddy to the younger kids, we were pleasantly surprised to learn that the Smokey Bear Museum and Historical Park was so close.
+After a few years of reading Hot Foot Teddy to the younger kids as a favorite bedtime book, we were pleasantly surprised to learn that the Smokey Bear Museum and Historical Park was so close.
 The Smokey Bear campaign began in 1944, six years prior to Smokey Bear being found.
 The living Smokey Bear, first known as Hot Foot Teddy was found in the Lincoln National Forest following the Capitan Gap Fire in the spring of 1950.
 He was a three-month-old black bear cub found clinging to a tree, with burned paws.
 As the story became known nationwide, he became a celebrity and the living mascot for the forest fire prevention campaign.
 Smokey Bear recovered and eventually was moved to the National Zoo in Washington D.C.
 He lived a long bear-life and had many visitors.
 He was so popular and received so many letters, that the US Postal Service granted him his own zip code.
 After 26 years, Smokey Bear passed away in his sleep.
 His body was transported to Capitan, New Mexico quietly and by night to avoid publicity.
 He is buried in the historical park, and visitors today can come and visit Smokey’s gravesite.

 Relatively close to Capitan is historic Fort Stanton.
 Built in 1855 to protect settlements during the Apache Wars, Fort Stanton has had a part in conflicts from the Civil War to World War II.
 It is said to have housed outlaws such as Billy the Kid, along with heroes such as the Buffalo Soldiers of the 9th Calvary.
 Fort Stanton was also used as a sanitarium and as a detention facility for Japanese and German- Americans during WWII.
 It also housed 410 German nationals taken from the ocean liner the SS Columbus in 1939.
 At that point, the U.S. was neutral, the nationals could not go home, and as the war was ramping up, they were eventually sent to Fort Stanton, New Mexico for its isolated location.
 For the next two years of their stay, they were given quite a bit of freedom.
 They were allowed to walk the grounds, make improvements to the site and even built a swimming pool and hosted diving competitions.
 This changed with the United States’ entry into the war, at which point curfews were enforced and much less freedom was given to the detainees.